Car Insurance in Arizona: $1,675/yr

-Arizona drivers pay an average of $1,675/year for auto insurance — $114 below the national average.
-Compare quotes and save.
+Arizona is the 24th cheapest state in the country for full-coverage auto insurance — $114 below the $1,789 national average.

 How Arizona stacks up

 At $1,675 per year for full coverage, Arizona drivers pay 6% less than the national average of $1,789.
+That makes it the 24th cheapest state across 50 states + D.C. in our 2026 ranking.
 Phoenix and Tucson urban claims push rates ~14% above the state average.

 Premiums vary widely within Arizona based on ZIP code, vehicle, age, credit score (where allowed), and driving record.
 Urban ZIPs typically pay 20–40% more than rural ones in the same state.